A practical guide to policy for towns

 This report by Metro Dynamic offers practical guidance to help people take action to shape the local economy of their towns, as well as help policy makers build a long-term approach that is designed to support and improve a large number of different places.

-Whilst many modern-day cities are centres of global trade and innovation, growing in population and with rising wealth, our towns are where more than half the population lives.
+Whilst many modern-day cities are centers of global trade and innovation, growing in population and with rising wealth, our towns are where more than half the population lives.
 In this report, Metro Dynamics brings together a series of research projects to examine what makes some towns outperform UK averages on economic and social metrics and others not.

 While the available data shows us that we can think about towns in terms of being key workplaces or not, having complex economies of their own or not, and benefiting from proximity to growing cities or not, it doesn’t tell us much about what a town should do to boost its economy.
 In order to aid this, Metro Dynamics present eight key principles they have developed to act as a foundational argument when thinking about future economies.